stackql/provider-doc-util/README.md

 __`--format`, `-f`__  *yaml | json | toml | hcl*

 The __*output format*__ option specifies the desired output for the development docs - the annotations/extensions required for StackQL which the developer can modify or enrich.
-For convinence multiple serialization formats are available including `yaml`, `json`, `toml` and `hcl` (the HashiCorp Configuration Language).
+For convenience multiple serialization formats are available including `yaml`, `json`, `toml` and `hcl` (the HashiCorp Configuration Language).

 __`--debug`, `-d`__